paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 In subsection (g), the words “Except as provided by subsections (e) and (f)” are inserted to reflect those subsections relating to enlisted aviation cadets or aviation pilots.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 struck out par.
+(1) designation, substituted “For the” for “Subject to paragraph (2), for the” and, in the heading of the second column of the table, “Marine Corps, and Space Force” for “and Marine Corps”, and struck out par.
+(2) which read as follows: “For the purpose of computing their basic pay, commissioned officers of the Space Force are assigned to the pay grades in the table in paragraph (1) by grade or rank in the Air Force that is equivalent to the grade or rank in which such officers are serving in the Space Force.”

 2021—Subsec. (a).
 Pub.
 L. 116–283 designated existing provisions as par.
 (1), substituted “Subject to paragraph (2), for the purpose” for “For the purpose”, and added par.
 (2).

 2006—Subsec. (d).
 Pub.
 L. 109–163 substituted “Navy Reserve” for “Naval Reserve”.